artulidis/ak-streaming/docs/development-workflow.md

 ## Branching

-Use trunk-based development with short-lived feature branches.
+Use a staged integration workflow with a stable branch, an integration branch, and short-lived topic branches.

-- `main` is the trunk.
+- `main` is the stable branch for completed project phases.
+- `working` is the integration branch for completed milestones within the current phase.
-- Create a short-lived branch for each focused change.
+- Create a short-lived topic branch from `working` for each focused change.
-- Rebase onto `main` before merging when needed.
-- Merge small, reviewable changes back to `main` quickly.
+- Merge completed topic branches back into `working`.
+- Merge `working` into `main` only when a full phase is ready.
+- After promoting a phase to `main`, recreate or reset `working` from `main` before starting the next phase.

 ## Commit Messages